 Portugal’s Salvador Sobral, winning in 2017

-Eurovision has a voting system which consists of a jury, (selected by the broadcasters from each country), and public voting.
+Eurovision has a voting system which consists of a jury which is selected by the broadcasters from each country and also public voting by phone.
 If you’re in one of the countries participating in Eurovision you’ll be able to vote for any country that is NOT your own country.

-The points system is a little complex but you can give point to 10 countries, you assign point 1-8 to 8 country and then give a 10 points and a 12 points vote as well.
+The points system is a little complex but you can give points to 10 countries, you assign 1 to 7 to 7 countries and then assign 8, 10, and 12 points to your three highest ranked of the ten countries.
+12 points is often called “douze points” as Eurovision is dual annouced in English and French.
 You can see this further explained here.
 Once the points are totaled, highest points wins.

 Do I need to know anything to watch Eurovision?

 Not really.
-It’s nice to know how to the voting system works but the show is for the average person who is just there to watch the spectacle.
+There’s plenty of in-gags and it’s nice to know how to the voting system works beforehand as it can be a little difficult to grasp but the show is for the average person who is just there to watch the spectacle so it’s extremely accessible.
+Also at the end of the day it’s just a show with two dozen or so three minute long music performances.

 Where can you watch Eurovision?

-In most countries you can watch from your local public broadcaster.
+In most countries you can watch Eurovision on your local public broadcaster.
 In many countries you’ll be able to stream a non-narrated live feed from YouTube.
-In the US, you can only watch the show on LOGO TV when its live.
+In the US, you can only watch the show on LOGO TV while it is live.

 Can I watch last years Eurovision to get a taste for it?